kjosib/glowing-chainsaw/docs/source/language.rst

 	double-quotes delimit *template strings* which get interpolated as such.
 Why?
 Because it's useful!
 Besides, when are you ever going to include a cell reference inside a literal string?

+Open Issue:
+	Currently, discontiguous selectors render as a comma-separated list of regular (cell or range) references.
+That is fine for taking sums, but can screw up the use of other formulas.
+It's not clear whether this is an actual problem.

 Ideas for the Future
 -------------------------------------------